 The Treasury Department and the IRS agree that section 743(b) basis adjustments should be treated as qualified property to extent the section 743(b) basis adjustment reflects an increase in the fair market value of the underlying qualified property.
-Accordingly, the final regulations define an "excess section 743(b) basis adjustment" as an amount that is determined with respect to each item of qualified property and is equal to an amount that would represent the partner's section 743(b) basis adjustment with respect to the property, as determined under §1.743-1(b) and §1.755-1, but calculated as if the adjusted basis of all of the partnership's property was equal to the UBIA of such property.
-The absolute value of the excess section 743(b)basis adjustment cannot exceed the absolute value of the total section 743(b) basis adjustment with respect to qualified property.
+Accordingly, the final regulations define an "excess section 743(b) basis adjustment" as an amount determined with respect to each item of qualified property equal to the excess of the partner's section 743(b) basis adjustment with respect to each item over an amount that would represent the partner's section 743(b) basis adjustment with respect to the property, but calculated as if the adjusted basis of all of the partnership's property was equal to the UBIA of such property.
 The excess section 743(b) basis adjustment is treated as a separate item of qualified property placed in service when the transfer of the partnership interest occurs.
 This rule is limited solely to the determination of the depreciable period for purposes of section 199A and is not applicable to the determination of the placed in service date for depreciation or tax credit purposes.
-The recovery period for such property is determined under §1.743-1(j)(4)(i)(B) with respect to positive basis adjustments and §1.743-1(j)(4)(ii)(B) with respect to negative basis adjustments.
+The recovery period for such property is determined under §1.743-1(i)(4)(i)(B) with respect to positive basis adjustments and 1.743-1(i)(4)(i)(B) with respect to negative basis adjustments.

 The Treasury Department and the IRS do not believe that a section 734(b) adjustment is an acquisition of qualified property for purposes of determining UBIA.
-Section 734(b)(1) provides that, in the case of a distribution of property to a partner with respect to which a section 754 election is in effect (or when there is a substantial basis reduction under section 734(d)), the partnership will increase the adjusted basis of partnership property by the sum of (A) the amount of any gain recognized to the distributee partner under section 731(a)(1), and (B) in the case of distributed property to which section 732(a)(2) or (b) applies, the excess of the adjusted basis of the distributed property to the partnership immediately before the distribution (as adjusted by section 732(d)) over the basis of the distributed property to the distributed.
+Section 734(b)(1) provides that, in the case of a distribution of property to a partner with respect to which a section 754 election is in effect (or when there is a substantial basis reduction under section 734(d)), the partnership will increase the adjusted basis of partnership property by the sum of (A) the amount of any gain recognized to the distributee partner under section 731(a)(1), and (B) in the case of distributed property to which section 732(a)(2) or (b) applies, the excess of the adjusted basis of the distributed property to the partnership immediately before the distribution (as adjusted by section 732(d)) over the basis of the distributed property to the distributee, as determined under section 732.
 The Treasury Department and the IRS do not believe that the adjustment to basis is an acquisition for purposes of section 199A.